marcelpatrick/3rdPersonV2/README.md

 }
 ```

-### 2.1.2: Define the vector variables on Blackboard
+### 2.3: Define the vector variables on Blackboard

 - Create a vector variable for PlayerLocation: Blackboard details > key > key type > Vector > rename : PlayerLocation
 - Create a vector variable for StartLocation

-### 2.1.3: Build the behavior trees nodes
+### 2.4: Build the behavior trees nodes

+- Logic: If AI sees player, run towards him.
+If it doesn't, investigate moving to the player's last know location

+#### 2.4.1: If AI sees player, updated player location in the AI memory

-- After Root, include a SELECTOR to shift between behavior nodes and include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var
-only if the player is seen but the AI
+- In BT_EnemyAI, Behavior Tree section, After Root, include a SELECTOR to shift between behavior nodes and include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var only if the player is seen by the AI

- *** BT SERVICES IN C++:
+	- SELECTOR runs all behaviors in the tree until the first one succeeds.
+Moves through the ones that fail.
+Stops when succeeds.
+Performs only one task (the first that is viable)
+	- SEQUENCE runs all behaviors until one of the fails.
+Runs all behaviors that succeed.
+Stops when fails.
+Performs all tasks that are viable.

  - Create a new BTService class: In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase: call it BTService_PlayerLocationIfSeen
  - Implement the Tick function